multitudes/42-minishell/README.md

 ```
 and pull normally or solve the conflicts.

-## Ideas
-### Architecture
+## Architecture
 A well defined architecture is a better experience for team work, but it doesnt come free, takes work and modularity is key.
 But when modularity doesn’t end up being helpful, it quickly becomes actively harmful and it spirals out of control.

 ### Decoupling
 A part of creating a good architecture is decoupling.
 Decoupling is the process of separating the different parts of a system so that they are not dependent on each other.
 This makes the system more flexible and easier to maintain.
-Our minishell will be divided into a few main parts:
+Our minishell is divided into a few main parts:
 - The scanner or lexemer, which splits the input into tokens.
+- Processing of heredocs.
 - The parser, which takes the tokens, and builds/employs a data structure that represents the command(s) to be executed.
 - The analyser/expander, which expands variables and expressions.
 - The executer, which takes the data structure produced by the parser and expanded by the analyser and executes the command(s) it represents.
-Furthermore we use integration tests and unit tests: To be able to make changes and refactor our code with confidence, we will need to have a suite of tests that we can run to ensure that our shell is working as expected.
+Furthermore we use integration tests and unit tests: To be able to make changes and refactor our code with confidence, we needed to have a suite of tests that would always run to ensure that our shell is working as expected.

-## The road map
+# The Road Map
-- we start by implementing a loop that reads the user input with the readline() function.
+- We start by implementing a loop that reads the user input with the readline() function.
 The readline function is part of the part of the GNU Readline library and offers other functions like rl_clear_history, rl_on_new_line, rl_replace_line, rl_redisplay,add_history that we are allowed to use in our project.
 - The first step is scanning, also known as lexing, or (if you’re trying to impress someone) lexical analysis.
 - A scanner (or lexer) takes in the linear stream of characters and chunks them together into a series of something more akin to “words”.
 In programming languages, each of these words is called a token.
-Some tokens are single characters, like ( and , .
+Some tokens are single characters, like '(' and ','.
 Others may be several characters long, like numbers ( 123 ), string literals ( "hi!" ), and identifiers ( min ).
 - The next step is parsing.
 This is where our syntax gets a grammar—the ability to compose larger expressions and statements out of smaller parts.
 A parser takes the flat sequence of tokens and builds a tree structure that mirrors the nested nature of the grammar.
-These trees have a couple of different names—“parse tree” or “abstract syntax tree”In practice, language hackers usually call them “syntax trees”, “ASTs”, or often just “trees”.
+These trees have a couple of different names—“parse tree” or “abstract syntax tree”.
+In practice, language hackers usually call them “syntax trees”, “ASTs”, or often just “trees”.
 - Everything up to this point is considered the front end of the implementation.
-- Tree-walk interpreters
- To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.
+- Tree-walk interpreter: To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.
-- we have a number of builtins we will implement.
-These are
-◦ echo with option -n
-◦ cd with only a relative or absolute path
-◦ pwd with no options
-◦ export with no options
-◦ unset with no options
-◦ env with no options or arguments
-◦ exit with no options

-- Our shell should also have a working history.
+- Before commands (system or builtin) are executed heredocs and redirections are set up.
+- Commands are exeuted either by calling system commands or any of the custom builtins described above.

-## Grammar as foundation
+## Grammar as Foundation
 The syntax of a programming language is defined by a grammar.
 The syntax of a programming language is a precise description of all its grammatically correct programs.
 Noam Chomsky defined four categories of grammars: regular, context-free, context- sensitive, and unrestricted.

 ## Inspiration: Context Free Grammar (CFG).